kaquilino/Subject-Activity-Measurements/CodeBook.md

 std(): Standard deviation
 ...

 The following variables are included in the tidy data set.
 The measurements are summarized by the subject and activity.
+All measurements are numeric and normalized between [-1,1].

 * **Subject**: A sequential number indicating the person for which the activity measurements were taken
 * **Activity**: The activity the person was performing WALKING, WALKING\_UPSTAIRS, WALKING\_DOWNSTAIRS, SITTING, STANDING, LAYING